drklrd/osm-stats-generator/README.md

 # Limitations

-- Considers only creation changes for now
+- Considers only creation and modification changes for now.